Azure/azure-sdk-for-js/sdk/videoanalyzer/media-video-analyzer-edge/README.md

 ### Install the package

-Install the Live Video Analytics client library for Typescript with npm:
+Install the Video Analyzer client library for Typescript with npm:

 ```bash
 npm install @azure/media-video-analyzer-edge